stand up against substance abuse

 Share our educational message (Click here).

-Encourage your child to get involved at a school club.
+Encourage your child to get involved with TGP (email us).

 Learn about the Good Samaritan Law (Click here).